 Public meeting agenda

-Planning Committee dates are published one year in advance.
-The
+Planning Committee dates are published one year in advance, and each meeting's

-agenda is published at least one week prior to the meeting itself.
+agenda is published at least one week before.

 The Committee makes every effort to keep to the published agenda times.
 However, this is not always possible and some items may overrun.
 The Committee won’t determine an item prior to its published start time.
 However, if the meeting is running late, an item may be determined at a later time.
 If an individual leaves the meeting before an item being discussed and the item is then determined in their absence, the Committee won’t accept responsibility.

 Public meeting protocols

 Members of the public and applicants don’t have a statutory right to speak at the meeting, but they may be invited to speak by the Chair, provided that good order is maintained at the meeting and in accordance with the published protocols.
 Remarks should be relevant to planning matters because personal or private matters can’t be taken into account in considering the application.

 When groups of people raise similar issues, the Chair will ask for a single representative to put forward the collective views of the group.